 Patients |

-A list of all patients associated within the practice. |
+A list of all patients associated with the practice. |

 Visit History |